 University Nevada Reno - Offensive Coordinator/QB

 A disciple of the noted "Air Raid" offensive attack, Mumme comes to the Pack after four seasons as the head coach of LaGrange College in Georgia.
-He played quarterback at Kentucky under his father, Hal Mumme, one of the noted architects of the pass-happy Air Raid system.
+He played quarterback at the University of Kentucky under his father, Hal Mumme, the noted architect of the pass-happy and up-tempo Air Raid system.

-Mumme arrived in Reno with 14 years of coaching experience under his belt, including 10 as an offensive coordinator at New Mexico State, Southeastern Louisiana, McMurry, Davidson and LaGrange.
+Mumme arrived in Reno with 14 years of coaching experience under his belt, including 10 as an offensive coordinator at New Mexico State University, Southeastern Louisiana University, McMurry University, Davidson College and LaGrange College.
 In his coaching career, he has guided a top-10 passing offense in the nation 11 times, including three times as the top passing offense in the nation and once as the top team in total offense.

 Mumme's offense led the USA South conference in passing for the fourth straight year in 2016, averaging more than 360 yards per game.
 The Panthers led NCAA Division III in passing yards per game in 2013 and were sixth in 2014.
-They finished fifth in the nation in passing this season.
+In 2016 they finished fifth in the nation in passing.

 Mumme's offenses at Davidson broke numerous school records.
 Quarterback Jonathan Carkhuff broke the school passing record and was sixth in the nation, while receiver Lanny Funsten became an All-American under Mumme, setting a single-season school record with 100 receptions.